moerpel/HA_SMA_EVCharger/README.md

 # HA_SMA_EVCharger
-A first test of installing the integration in Home Assistant.
+A first test of retrieving data from EvCharger in Home Assistant.

 ## Configuration
 ```yaml